burnoutband/kubernetes-training/docs/day3/03_etcd.md

     kubectl --namespace kube-system exec -it etcd-server-master-us-west1-c-ABCD sh
     ```

-1. Now you can use `etcdctl` to access etcd database. `etcdctl ls` command can be used to navigate inside etcd.
+1. Now you can use `etcdctl` to access the etcd database.
+The `etcdctl ls` command can be used to navigate inside etcd.
     ```
     etcdctl ls
     etcdctl ls /registry
     ```
-1. List all pods in kube-system namespace
+1. List all pods in kube-system namespace.
     ```
     etcdctl ls /registry/pods/kube-system
     ```

-1. Select some pod and get its manifest from etcd database
+1. Select some pod and get its manifest from etcd database.
     ```
     etcdctl get /registry/pods/kube-system/<pod-name>
     ```

-1. It can use jq or an online tool such as [jsonprettyprint](http://jsonprettyprint.com/) to make the manifest more readable.
+1. You can use `jq` or an online tool such as [jsonprettyprint](http://jsonprettyprint.com/) to make the manifest more readable.
     ```
     etcdctl get /registry/pods/kube-system/<pod-name>
     ```

 ### Exercise 2: Backup etcd

-1. Follow the instructions in the etcd documentation to create etcd backup.
+1. Follow the instructions in the etcd documentation to create an etcd backup.
 [Reference link](https://coreos.com/etcd/docs/latest/v2/admin_guide.html#disaster-recovery)